 Inflammation is most likely caused by immune dysregulation.

 - Dysregulation of IL-23-Th17 signaling → unrestrained Th17 cell function → inflammation → local tissue damage (edema, erosions/ulcers, necrosis) → obstruction, fibrotic scarring, stricture, and strangulation of the bowel

-- There is evidence that mutations in the nucleotide oligomerization binding domain 2 (NOD2) protein are involved in the development of Crohn disease, but the exact mechanism is not fully understood.
+- Mutations in the nucleotide oligomerization binding domain 2 (NOD2) protein are likely involved in the development of Crohn disease.

 Intestinal aphthous ulcers → transmural fissures and inflammation of the intestinal walls → adherence of other organs or the skin → penetration → microperforation and abscess formation → macroperforation into these structures → fistula formation